+Maintenance.
 The three cycles of instruction were taught between August and February.
-Similar to the studies of CHAAOS in 6th and 7th grade, we were interested in whether CHAAOS students maintained knowledge of the 8th grade words they had learned four weeks after the conclusion of the intervention.
+Similar to the studies of CHAAOS in the sixth and seventh grades, we were interested in whether CHAAOS students maintained knowledge of the eighth-grade words they had learned 4 weeks after the conclusion of the intervention.
 To test maintenance of vocabulary learning, we developed an 18-word vocabulary measure that drew six words from each of the three cycles.
 We selected the six words on which students scored lowest at pretest and highest on the immediate posttest, thus indicating words on which students showed the strongest growth in word knowledge for that cycle.

-Correlation coefficients between the maintenance measure and the three multiple choice measures at each cycle were significant (r = .82, .87, .85; p = .001).
-Additionally, the maintenance measure correlated significantly with the CREVT (r = .31, p = .020) and WJ Passage Comprehension (r = .362, p = .006).
+Correlation coefficients between the maintenance measure and the three multiple-choice measures at each cycle were significant (r = .82, .87, .85; p = .001).
+In addition, the maintenance measure correlated significantly with the CREVT (r = .31, p = .020) and WJ Passage Comprehension (r = .362, p = .006).